F5Networks/f5-azure-arm-templates/experimental/cluster/failover-api/existing_stack/README.md

 ### Service Principal Authentication

-This solution requires access to the Azure API to determine how the BIG-IP VEs should be configured.
+This solution requires access to the Azure API to correctly configure both the BIG-IP VE(s) as well as the Azure resources managed by the solution.
 The most efficient and security-conscious way to handle this is to utilize Azure service principal authentication, for all the typical security reasons.
-The following provides information/links on the options for configuring a service principal within Azure if this is the first time it is needed in a subscription.
+The following information describes the initial configuration of an Azure service principal application for use with this solution.

-_Ensure that however the creation of the service principal occurs to verify it only has the minimum required access based on the solutions need prior to this template being deployed and used by the solution within the resource group selected (new or existing)._
+_However you decide to create the the service principal application, prior to deploying this template you must verify that it has the minimum required access based on the solution requirements._

 **Minimum Required Access:** The service principal account must have read/write permissions to certain objects and it is *recommended* to apply the built-in **Contributor** role to the account being used.
 If applying a custom role, it must have *read/write* permissions to the following resources:

 - Microsoft.Network/*

-The end result should be possession of a client (application) ID, tenant ID and service principal secret that can login to the same subscription this template will be deployed into.
-Ensuring this is fully functioning prior to deploying this ARM template will save on some post-deployment troubleshooting if the service principal is in fact not configured correctly.

 **NOTE:** Service principal information is stored locally in the **/config/cloud/.azCredentials file.
-If for any reason you need to update the service principal information, you must manually edit the .azCredentials file on both BIG-IP systems.
+If for any reason you need to update the service principal information, you must manually edit the .azCredentials file on all BIG-IP systems.

 #### 1. Azure Portal